• 0Shopping Cart

 Join us for presentations, demonstrations, vendor exhibits, community, and music!

 The Self-Reliance Festival at Special Operations Equipment gives you a close-up view of both strategic and tactical skills.
-Thoroughly practical demonstrations include emergency medical training, defense dogs, blacksmithing, aquaponics, and permaculture design.
+Thoroughly practical demonstrations include emergency medical training, defense dogs, blacksmithing, weaving, food preservation, aquaponics, and permaculture design.

 John Willis